• Who-we-are-banner

 Charles Russell Speechlys has advised TPE on the Luxembourg aspects of the first-ever share sale on the Private Intermittent Securities and Capital Exchange System (PISCES) — a pioneering transaction that unlocks liquidity in Oxford Science Enterprises (OSE) and establishes a new paradigm for private market investment within regulated exchange infrastructure.

-The transaction involved the creation and launch of a TPEIC, an innovative application of the Luxembourg securitisation undertaking regime that provides investors with access to Oxford Science Enterprises (OSE) — a £1.3 billion investment company commercialising cutting-edge research from the University of Oxford — through the FCA's PISCES platform, which launched in late 2025.
-PISCES represents the UK's first regulated private stock market, enabling companies to access capital through regulated share trading without the ongoing compliance obligations associated with public markets.
+The transaction involved the creation and launch of a TPEIC, an innovative application of the Luxembourg securitisation undertaking regime that provides investors with access to Oxford Science Enterprises (OSE) — a £1.3 billion investment company commercialising cutting-edge research from the University of Oxford — through the London Stock Exchange's PISCES platform, the Private Securities Market, which launched in late 2025.
+PISCES represents the UK's first regulatory framework for private share trading, enabling shareholders of private companies to access liquidity through regulated share trading events hosted by FCA-approved operators, without the ongoing compliance obligations associated with public markets.

 An Innovative Application of the Luxembourg Securitisation Regime